Nozbe/NoOffice.org/_book/future.md

 So please keep an open mind and we'll deal with all of them throughout this book, because even though something used to be done one way, doesn't mean it cannot be done differently and with better results.

-## It's not all cupcakes and rainbows...
+## It's not all cupcakes and rainbows, though...

 Yes, running a modern "no office" company has its own set of challenges.
 There are many questions and issues, like: